THE ARRIVAL OF WISDOM

 EMPTINESS AND FORM

-The Buddhist “Heart Sutra” contains the enigmatic phrase “Form is emptiness, emptiness is form,” and invites a meditation on the nature of reality.
-The word “emptiness” is a translation from the Sanskrit word “sunyata” which also means “voidness” or “nothingness.”
+The Buddhist “Heart Sutra” contains the profound and often puzzling statement, “Form is emptiness, emptiness is form,” inviting deep contemplation on the fundamental nature of reality.
+The term “emptiness” is a translation of the Sanskrit word “sunyata,” which also carries connotations of “voidness” or “nothingness.”

-Of course form relates to the objects that we perceive, as they appear to have boundaries that separate them from their external reality.
-Buddhists often speak of the interdependence and interconnectedness of objects and that their existence is not independent.
+“Form” in this context typically refers to the objects we perceive in our world, which appear to possess distinct boundaries that separate them from their surrounding reality.
+However, Buddhist philosophy often emphasizes the inherent interdependence and interconnectedness of all objects, highlighting that their existence is not truly independent or self-sustaining.

-Underlying the Buddhist concept of emptiness is the idea that we should not chase after or cling to things, since not having an independent reality they cannot bring us the happiness that we seek.
-This idea is further enhanced by the Buddhist concept of impermanence, since what is the value of clinging to objects that are here today, gone tomorrow?
+A core principle underlying the Buddhist concept of emptiness is the understanding that we should not become attached to or chase after material things.
+Since these objects lack an independent reality, they are ultimately incapable of providing the lasting happiness and fulfillment that we seek.
+This idea is further reinforced by the Buddhist doctrine of impermanence, which points out the futility of clinging to objects that are inherently transient, here one moment and gone the next.

-The Hindu philosophy of Vedanta also questions the nature of our perceived reality.
-It says that everything is Brahman, which could be translated as “pure divine essence.”
-The implication of this also is that we should not either cling to or allow ourselves to be repulsed by objects.
-Attractions and repulsions are considered kleshas, or afflictions of the mind (see Patanjali’s Yoga Sutras, 2.3).
+The Hindu philosophy of Vedanta also delves into the illusory nature of our perceived reality.
+It posits that everything is Brahman, a concept that can be translated as “pure divine essence” or the ultimate reality.
+The implication of this understanding is similar: we should neither cling to nor allow ourselves to be repulsed by the objects of our experience.
+In this tradition, strong attractions and repulsions are considered kleshas, or afflictions of the mind that cause suffering (as described in Patanjali’s Yoga Sutras, 2.3).

 Happiness, Impermanence, Non-Attachment